DIRECTED ENERGY PROFESSIONAL SOCIETY

 Short Courses

-The following short courses are being offered on Monday, 20 May in conjunction with the 2024 Annual Directed Energy Science & Technology Symposium.
-Continuous Learning Point (CLP) credits will be awarded for completion of the short courses.
+The following short courses were offered on Monday, 20 May in conjunction with the 2024 Annual Directed Energy Science & Technology Symposium.
+Continuous Learning Point (CLP) credits were awarded for completion of the short courses.

 Morning Courses